Microsoft Word 2010

 The Ribbon of Microsoft Word 2010

-The Microsoft Word 2010 Ribbon, which is the place where the toolbar contents are placed, is very handy and will provides a quick and easy access to the most frequently used icons of Ms Word 2010.
+The Microsoft Word 2010 Ribbon, which is the place where the toolbar contents are placed, is very handy and will provide a quick and easy access to the most frequently used icons of Ms Word 2010.
 There are the File, Home, Inset, Page Layout, References, and Mailings, Review and View tabs in the Ribbon on 2010 Word.
 Each tab also has

-several groups to organize and provide a better use of the Microsoft Office 2010 featrues.
+several groups to organize and provide a better use of the Microsoft Office 2010 features.
 The Home tab has Clipboard, Font, Paragraph, Styles and Editing groups.
 Insert tab has Pages, Tables, Illustrations, Links, Header and Footer, Text, Symbols groups, the Page Layout Tab houses the Themes, Page Setup, Page Background, Paragraph and Arrange groups.

 Microsoft Word 2010 also has References tab which consists of Table of Contents, Footnotes, Citations and Bibliography, Captions, Index and Table of Authorities and this tab is absolutely perfect for those who are working on a research paper, essay, and term paper or similar formal documents.
 Review, Mailings and View are also other three handy tabs of Microsoft 2010 Word that have several groups within themselves and all these are actually available with the Microsoft Word 2010 to help you complete your composing tasks easily and quickly.